 Mount Gambier Campus

-Study on the picturesque Limestone Coast, in the state’s largest regional city.
+Study on the picturesque Limestone Coast, in the state’s largest regional city with South Australia’s No.1 university for graduate careers* and we’ll help take your knowledge and career to new levels.

 Established in 2005, University of South Australia's Mount Gambier campus is a reflection of an ongoing commitment to the region, the community and has developed strong collaborative partnerships during this time.